Conservation and Capron Park Zoo

 The Red Panda Network is working hard to empower and educate the native communities that surround the PIT corridor (and the preserves on either end) in order to ensure Red Pandas have a range for years to come.

 LEARN MORE!: Red Panda Network

 Because Capron Park Zoo is accredited by the Association of Zoos and Aquariums (AZA), we are able to participate in the AZA's Species Survival Plan programs.
 The goal of an SSPis to cooperatively manage specific, and typically threatened or endangered, species population within accredited facilities.
 Not all animals that have SSP's are considered endangered; for example, Servals are not classified (yet) as endangered.
 However, by closely managing the captive population, it ensures the sustainability of a healthy, genetically diverse, and demographically varied AZA population.

 LEARN MORE!: Species Survival Plans

-SSP ANIMALS AND PROGRAMS AT CAPRON PARK ZOO: Capron Park Zoo participates in 24 SSP programs: Crested Wood Partridges, Red-Crowned Cranes, Nicobar Pigeons, Victoria Crowned Pigeon, Violet Turaco, Brush-tailed Bettong, Red Kangaroo, Hoffman’s Two-toed Sloth, Ringtailed Lemur, Red Ruffed lemurs, Pygmy Loris, DeBrazza’s Monkey, Indian Crested Porcupine, Black and White Ruffed Lemur, Serval, Lions, Slender-tailed Meerkats, Fennec Fox, Sloth Bear, Six Banded Armadillo, Red Panda and North American River Otter.
+SSP ANIMALS AND PROGRAMS AT CAPRON PARK ZOO: Capron Park Zoo participates in 23 SSP programs: Crested Wood Partridges, Red-Crowned Cranes, Nicobar Pigeons, Victoria Crowned Pigeon, Violet Turaco, Brush-tailed Bettong, Red Kangaroo, Hoffman’s Two-toed Sloth, Ringtailed Lemur, Red Ruffed lemurs, Pygmy Loris, DeBrazza’s Monkey, Indian Crested Porcupine, Black and White Ruffed Lemur, Serval, Lions, Slender-tailed Meerkats, Fennec Fox, Sloth Bear, Red Panda and North American River Otter.